chaimeleon-eu/dataset-service/README.md

 curl -i -d "client_id=dataset-service-ui" -d "username=user" -d "password=pass" -d "grant_type=password" "https://chaimeleon-eu.i3m.upv.es/auth/realms/CHAIMELEON/protocol/openid-connect/token"
 set DSS_TOKEN=eyJ...79w1rA
 ```
+Warning: please ensure you are using "https" in the URL to avoid send password in clear text
+and take into account that it can be stored in clear also in the shell history.

-Every invocation to the dataset-service must include a header like this:
+Once the token has been obtained it must be included in a header like this:
 `Authorization: bearer <token>`

 The <token> is the JWT (JSON Web Token) provided by the authorization service that will be verified (sign, expiration time, etc.) by the dataset-service.